4 children die after intense fire rips through London home

-LONDON (AP) — Four children have died after a fire ripped through a home in south London, authorities said.
+LONDON (AP) — British police arrested a 27-year-old woman on suspicion of child neglect after four children died in a fire that ripped through a home in south London, authorities said.

-About 60 firefighters descended on the home in a residential area and brought the children out of the home as intense fire ripped through the building Thursday night.
+About 60 firefighters descended on the home in a residential area and brought the children out as intense fire ripped through the building Thursday night.

-The four children, who are believed to be related, were treated at the scene and taken to the hospital where they were pronounced dead.
-Their ages weren’t immediately available.
+The youngsters were treated at the scene and taken to a hospital, where they were pronounced dead.
+The children – two sets of twins ages 3 and 4 – are believed to be related.

 “This is an incident that has left everyone numb with profound sadness,’’ London Fire Commissioner Andy Roe said.
 “My thoughts are with the family and friends of the children, the whole local community and all those who will be affected by this fire.’’

-Roe said the firefighters were being offered counselling as a priority.
+Roe said the firefighters were being offered counseling as a priority.
 The cause of the blaze is under investigation.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.